kspicer80/kspicer80.github.io/content/posts/2023-04-01-fitzgerald-hemingway.md

 ![in_dubious_battle_prediction](/images/imgforblogposts/post_30/prediction_for_s_in_dubious_battle.png)

-What I find so fascinating about this entire process is what I mentioned earlier, the model can seem to figure out who authored what simply by counting words and keeping track of their frequencies—nothing more sophisticated would seem to be required here.
+What I find so curious about this entire process is what I mentioned earlier, the model can seem to figure out who authored what simply by counting words and keeping track of their frequencies—nothing more sophisticated would seem to be required here.
 There are, of course, far more intricate algorithms and vectorizers that can be used when working with textual data (the "term-frequency inverse document frequency," TF-IDF for short, is just one example), but such sophistication seems unnecessary—at least here in this particular case.
 The frequency counts of words seem to be enough to distinguish between the writing of these authors.
 It might perhaps go without saying, but I think these developments ask those of us working within the humanities to potentially rethink how we want to talk about something like a writer's "style."
 Those working in literature might love to use all kinds of literary techniques, rhetorical tropes, and much more to discuss a writer's style.
 The machine would seem to be able to get along just fine by merely(?) counting things.
-As I say, I think this is incredibly thought-provoking for humanistic study more broadly.
+As I say, I think this is incredibly thought-provoking for humanistic study more broadly—and I continue to be amazed with the results.

 [^1]:&nbsp;Of course, one could utilize all the rich information that would come from looking at the author's grammatical tics and preferences.
 A simple workflow for this would take the texts and extract all of the "parts of speech" (POS) for each word in each sentence (the [spaCy library](https://spacy.io/) is a fantastically awesome workhouse for this kind of thing); once one had "POS tagged" each sentence, those counts—of nouns, verbs, participles, direct objects (something of a big favorite of Hemingway, in particular), even the number of punctuation marks—could be used in further ["feature engineering"](https://en.wikipedia.org/wiki/Feature_engineering) the model so that it could use those numbers to make predictions.
 For readers that are interested in how some of the different kinds of classifier handle trying to classify texts by all three authors (Fitzgerald, Hemingway, and Steinbeck), the following [Jupyter notebook](https://github.com/kspicer80/fitzgerald_hemingway/blob/main/grammatical_parsing_for_feature_generation.ipynb) has the code and results.
 (As a tiny teaser here: a standard [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression) model's accuracy comes back at 50%, a ["decision tree" classifier](https://en.wikipedia.org/wiki/Decision_tree_learning) hit 83%, and the ["gradient boosting machine"](https://en.wikipedia.org/wiki/Gradient_boosting) model hit perfect accuracy and was able to correctly classify texts by all three authors.)
-[^2]:&nbsp;Further code for this short project is available in the following [GitHub repo](https://github.com/kspicer80/fitzgerald_hemingway).
+[^2]:&nbsp;All the code for this short project is available in the following [GitHub repo](https://github.com/kspicer80/fitzgerald_hemingway).
 [^3]:&nbsp;Many of the works by Hemingway are not in the public domain in the US, but are in Canada.
 As this strikes me as a perfect case of "Fair Use," one can head over [this way](https://www.fadedpage.com/csearch.php?author=Hemingway,%20Ernest) for some of those Hemingway works.
 [^4]:&nbsp;See Wikipedia's entry on "Bayes Theorem" [here](https://en.wikipedia.org/wiki/Bayes%27_theorem).
 The entry on the "Naive Bayes Classifier" is also available [here](https://en.wikipedia.org/wiki/Naive_Bayes_classifier).
 [^5]:&nbsp;The implementation documentation for this in sklearn is available [here](https://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.MultinomialNB.html#sklearn.naive_bayes.MultinomialNB).
-[^6]:&nbsp;Such work has already been treated on this blog here utilizing work by Shakespeare, [Willa Cather](https://kspicer80.github.io/posts/2022-04-10-classification-fun-with-some-literary-texts_10/), and others.
+[^6]:&nbsp;Such work has already been treated on this blog here utilizing work by [Shakespeare](https://kspicer80.github.io/posts/2022-03-29-vector-space-models-and-shakespeare_09/), [Willa Cather](https://kspicer80.github.io/posts/2022-04-10-classification-fun-with-some-literary-texts_10/), and others.